Wil Myers Player Props: Reds vs. Pirates

 Wil Myers At The Plate

-- Myers has driven in a run in four games this year (23.5%), including two games with multiple runs batted in.
+- Myers has driven in a run in four games this season (22.2%), including two games with multiple runs batted in.

-- He has scored at least one run five times this season (29.4%), including one multi-run game.
+- He has scored at least once five times this season (27.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.